beacon-biosignals/Onda.jl/docs/src/index.md

 CurrentModule = Onda
 ```

-Note that Onda.jl's API follows a specific philosophy with respect to property access: users are generally expected to access fields via Julia's `object.fieldname` syntax, but should only *mutate* objects via exposed API methods.
+Note that Onda.jl's API follows a specific philosophy with respect to property access: users are generally expected to access fields via Julia's `object.fieldname` syntax, but should only *mutate* objects via the exposed API methods documented below.

 ## `Dataset` API